Frequently Asked Questions

 This is visa information for US citizens only.

-In order to stay in Mongolia for more than 90 days, or to obtain a multiple entry visa for work or study, approval from the Ministry of Foreign Affairs of Mongolia is required.
+In order to stay in Mongolia for more than 90 days or to obtain a multiple entry visa for work or study, approval from the Ministry of Foreign Affairs of Mongolia is required.
 A host institution in Mongolia must send a letter of introduction and visa request on your behalf to receive this approval.
 The Ministry of Foreign Affairs then sends the approval letter to the Mongolian Embassy in Washington, DC, where your visa is ultimately issued if receiving it prior to entering Mongolia.
-The visa fee is $131.
 Learn more at the Mongolian Embassy website.

 If you are staying more than 90 days, you must get an official letter from your host institution.
 This letter must explain your reason for staying in Mongolia and must request long-term residency permission after you have acquired your visa.
 Two copies are needed.
 One to the Ministry of Education and one copy to the Immigration office.
 A contract (if you have any) with your host institution may be required at the MoE (so it a good idea to have one made).
 In addition, you will need to do the following: